The 3 Types of ADHD Explained: Which Presentation Do You Have?

 You Do Not Need a Diagnosis to Seek Support

 While a formal diagnosis can open doors to medication and workplace accommodations, you do not need one to benefit from ADHD mentoring.
+If you are not sure which presentation fits you, try our quick ADHD self-test as a starting point.
+You can also browse the ADHD A to Z for definitions of key terms.
 If you recognise yourself in these descriptions and want practical strategies for managing daily life, get in touch.
-I work with people at every stage of their ADHD journey — diagnosed, self-identified, or still figuring it out.
+I work with people at every stage of their ADHD journey, diagnosed, self-identified, or still figuring it out.

 Ready to Build Strategies That Work?